 He is the author of "Josquin’s Rome: Hearing and Composing in the Sistine Chapel" (Oxford University Press, 2012), editor of a volume of the L’homme armé masses for the New Josquin Edition (2014), and co-editor of "The Cambridge History of Fifteenth-Century Music" (2015).
 His articles have appeared in the Journal of the American Musicological Society, Music & Letters, Acta Musicologica, and other major journals.
 In a forthcoming article in Early Music, Rodin attempts to tackle the longstanding problem of the Josquin canon, classifying all 345 pieces somewhere attributed to Josquin in descending order of confidence.

-Current projects include a monograph that explores how fifteenth-century polyphony happens in time.
-Drawing on his combined experiences as a scholar and performer, Rodin argues that composers activated the compositional building blocks of fifteenth-century style to create a powerful and dynamic range of musical experiences (Cambridge University Press).
+An in-progress book explores how fifteenth-century polyphony happens in time.
+Drawing on his experiences as a scholar and performer, Rodin argues that composers activated a new collection of compositional building blocks to create a powerful and imaginative range of musical experiences (Cambridge University Press).